saqibur/yet-another-transaction-api/README.md

 * Create `Transaction` records
 * Retrieve `Transaction` records
 * Generate a report/summary from `Transactions` within a date range.
+* Head to the  `/schema/swagger-ui/` route to view all API functionality.

 ### What is a report?